isabella232/apprenda-logstash-publisher/README.md

 This will create logstashforwarder.zip and logstashAddOn.zip archives in this folder.

 # Installation
-## Log Forwarding Service and Logstash AddOn
+## Log Forwarding Extension Service and Logstash AddOn
 In order to install and test the binaries you will need an Apprenda Platform (version 6.7 or later) available that is able to communicate to the test Elastic Stack.
 [Installation of the Apprenda Platform](http://docs.apprenda.com/current/download) is outside of the scope of this document.

-1. Build the log forwarder application and logstash addon archives per the instructions above.
+1. Build the log forwarder extension service application and logstash addon archives per the instructions above.
 2. Deploy the logstash log forwarding extension and the logstash add-on using the [tools/Deploy-LogForwardingComponents.ps1](tools/Deploy-LogForwardingComponents.ps1) script.
 3. Log into the platform SOC and set the logstash connection properties for the logstash add-on.
 The instructions for doing so are at the end of the Deploy-LogForwardingComponents.ps1 and are covered later in this document.
 4. Provision and instance of the add-on and promote the log forwarding extension using the [tools/Promote-LogForwardingComponents.ps1](tools/Promote-LogForwardingComponents.ps1) script.